audibleblink/gorsh/docs/TROUBLESHOOTING.md

 This is not a huge problem, but it is an annoyance when having to build packages often.

-Aside from not running a multilib-capable compiler on your system (this doesn't mean necessarily you won't have a muultilib system), the solution may be to maintain a pair of dedicated (non-multilib) compilers, and ensure that the `go get` or `go build` process uses those.
+Aside from not running a multilib-capable compiler on your system (this doesn't mean necessarily you won't have a multilib system), the solution may be to maintain a pair of dedicated (non-multilib) compilers, and ensure that the `go get` or `go build` process uses those.
 Alternately, look into how one can pass CFLAGS during `go get` or `go build` of an external package.